Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Alerts.md

 ## [**20m**] **Activity**: Set Up a Status Page

-1. Add a status page on FreshPing.
+1. Add a status page on [FreshPing].
 1. Paste the URL for your status page in chat.

 We will be adding additional alerting and status indicators when we discuss [Docker Swarms].